-Fish Oil & Beyond: Our Readers Review the Most Popular Supplements for ADHD
+Fish Oil & Beyond: Our Readers Most Popular Supplements for ADHD

 More than half of caregivers and adults surveyed by ADDitude said they’ve either tried, or they currently use vitamins, minerals, and other supplements to treat symptoms of ADHD — sometimes without good evidence that they work.
 Here’s what the science reveals about the effectiveness of the most popular supplements for ADHD such as magnesium, zinc, and vitamin B6.